vadimzharov/k8s-cilium-cluster-mesh/README.md

 Detailed description can be found in the [official documentation.](https://docs.cilium.io/en/stable/network/clustermesh/clustermesh/#prerequisites)

 Noticiable requirements are:
-* POD and SERVICES CIDR ranges must be unique for all clusters (since pods should be able to communicate with each other by IP)
+* POD and SERVICES CIDR ranges must be **unique** for **all** Kubernetes clusters (since pods should be able to communicate with each other by IP)
-* Nodes CIDR must be unique and nodes must have IP connectivity between each other (In my environment I use direct connection, but per documentation - VPN is also possible)
+* Nodes CIDR must be unique and nodes **must** have IP connectivity between each other (In my environment I use direct connection, but per documentation - VPN is also possible)
 * Cilium pods must connect to Clustermesh API service exposed on each of interconnected clusters.
 This service can be exposed as NodePort (not recommentded for production, but I'm using it in my environment) or K8S ingress.
-* **To configure Cilium Cluster Mesh using Helm chart without any additional manual steps - Cilium CNI on all K8S clusters must be configured by using the same CA.** In this case clusters trust each other and you don't need to pull/create certificates from all clusters on each cluster.
+* **To configure Cilium Cluster Mesh using Helm chart without any additional manual steps - Cilium CNI on all K8S clusters must be configured by using the same CA.** In this case clusters trust each other and you don't need to pull/create certificates from all clusters on each cluster manually.
 This is what you need to set in Helm Chart values file to enable Cilium Cluster Mesh.

-### Brief description of steps
+### Brief description of the steps

 To test this feature, I do the following steps:
 * Create at least two K8S clusters on my KVM environment (automated via Ansible), without configuring any CNI - this step is not nessesary if you already have K8S clusters.
-* Configure Cilium CNI using Helm on each cluster without Cluster Mesh to ensure everything is working (using Helm Chart and values files) - this step is not nessesary if you already have K8S clusters with Cilium CNI configured - but ensure you meen pre-prequisites.
+* Configure Cilium CNI using Helm on each cluster without Cluster Mesh to ensure everything is working (using Helm Chart and values files) - this step is not nessesary if you already have K8S clusters with Cilium CNI configured - but ensure you meet the pre-prequisites.
 * Update Cilium CNI configuration using Helm chart with the same values file but with Cluster Mesh configuration added
 * Make validation by check if pods from different clusters can connect to each other.
 * Deploy ingress controller, create k8s ingresses and balance ingress traffic across K8S clusters.